smcclab/smc-course/_workshops/index.md

 ---

 {:.warn-box}
-These dates/times are all from S1 2021, although the content will be similar next year.
+These dates/times are all from S1 2021.
+The content will be similar in 2022 but the times won't be, because LENS'22 is scheduled to run in Semester 2.

 The primary weekly contact hours are the 2hr workshop session from **3pm--5pm Thursday** in [Marie Reay 4.04](https://www.anu.edu.au/maps#show=108136).
 If